What is the vulva?

 A variety of methods are used to treat vulvodynia, including self-care measures, medications, dietary changes, biofeedback training, physical therapy, sexual counseling, or surgery.

-What are the signs and symptoms of vulvar atrophy?
+What are the signs and symptoms of genitourinary syndrome of menopause?

 Signs and symptoms include soreness, irritation, and dryness.
 Pain may occur during sexual intercourse.
 The vulva becomes more sensitive to irritants.
 Infections may occur more easily.
 In severe cases, vulvar skin may crack and bleed.